bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 @body

-The `bit-docs` plugin system provides hooks that allow you to create custom-generated content specific to your site without the need to modify the `bit-docs` source itself.
+The `bit-docs` plugin system provides hooks that allow you to create custom-generated content specific to your site, without the need to modify the `bit-docs` source itself.

 In this section, you will find plugins maintained by the bit-docs organization; some of these plugins provide core functionality, though all can be replaced if they do not suit your needs.
 Please [let us know]() if you write your own plugins!

-Here we'll explore the architecture of a typical `bit-docs` plugin.
+Continue reading, and we'll explore the architecture of a typical `bit-docs` plugin.

-## Essentials
+## Essentials of a Plugin

-At the very least, a basic `bit-docs` plugin will contain these files:
+Every `bit-docs` plugin contains at least these two files:

 - `bit-docs.js`
 - `package.json`

+Where `bit-docs.js` and `package.json` are for registering hooks and specifying dependencies, or other configuration, respectively.

+Depending on the the plugin, you might also have files like:

 - `tags.js`
 - `theplugin.js`

-Where `bit-docs.js` and `package.json` are for setup, and `tags.js` or `theplugin.js` might contain actual functionality.
+Where `tags.js` or `theplugin.js` contain various functionalities of the plugin.

-### Registration
+## Registering a Plugin

-To use a plugin within a `bit-docs` enabled project, you must tell the project about your plugin.
+To use a plugin within a `bit-docs` enabled project, you must tell the project about the plugin.

-In the case of a plugin named `the-plugin`, you would add to a project's `package.json` like:
+In the case of a plugin named `the-plugin`, you would add it to a project's `package.json` like so:

 ```json
 {